chetanKhadke21/TNS_Projects/README.md

 # Project 3: Simple Flask App

 ### Overview
 This project contains a single Flask app (`app.py`).
-It demonstrates a lightweight application setup.
+It demonstrates a lightweight application setup which helps to summarize the text.

 ### Contents
 - `app.py` – Flask app